tureus/talks-ember-roughspots/talk.md

  * Your asynchronous code won't work and you won't understand what to do or why
   * Idiomatic code isn't testable

 Note: The docs are a lie: surprisingly difficult to figure out the "just do this" part.
+The trick is wrapping async code with `Ember.run`.
+Confusing?
+Right.

 ---